dcunited001/dcunited001.github.io/_posts/2019-1-12-oneironautics-analyze-this.md

       being rejected for it's injuries.
     - i started crying in the dream and immediately woke up

+- this cat seems to react to its own injuries/scars similarly ... that I've been afraid to hide from other people. years ago, i wouldn't have wanted to burden others with my pain. i lost the drive to hold anything back a long time ago when i figured out people were counting on me being quiet, for whatever reason. most people would simply be too embarrassed, anxious or afraid to speak out if they've been through what i've been through, especially understanding what i know know about what happens to those who talk about their psychological scars. my hesitation was originally centered in misunderstanding the causes: from 2010-2015, i actually thought my scars were a product of extremely bad luck in my career and my own obsession with ruminating on failure. i didn't understand that people engineered by psychological torture. after i started writing about it and people tried to convince me to unpublish everything i had written on it, it felt wrong and i decided that i didn't care about the impact on my employability. i was not going to be talked down so long as there was a chance for my writing to help others avoid the same pain. i still didn't understand what had really happened or the extent of everything that I was still being subjected to. i don't understand the full scope of consequences that writing about my negative experiences has had: it's almost as though everyone in my life has read a memo that says: DO NOT DISCUSS VERBOTEN TOPICS WITH DAVID CONNER.

+### About the cat dream?

+(2018/12/18) My reaction today?
+Fuck that cat! now... hear me out.
+I would never be that cat: I will always wear my scars proudly.
+I also, would never ever push that cat away.
+In fact, someone traumatized by forces beyond their control (or within their control) should never be pushed away.
+That's wrong.
+I gravitate towards these people or animals, even though they may have

 #### Notes

 - similar to my brother's cat? (cat with anxiety/ptsd. successfully